-The dual facet of entities that are both types and instances is a phenomenon that is well-documented in (multi-level) conceptual modeling [6], in formal ontology [34], and in linguistics [35].
-In particular, the phenomenon of systematic polysemy in language [36] accounts for many cases of this problem.
+The dual facet of entities that are both types and instances is a phenomenon that is well-documented in (multilevel) conceptual modeling [6, 35], in formal ontology [12, 36], and in linguistics [37].
+In particular, the phenomenon of systematic polysemy in language [38] accounts for many cases of this problem.
 For example, when we say "these ducks in the backyard are common around Europe", we are making a polysemic reference that overloads the term duck with particular duck instances (those in the backyard) with a duck type (that which is repeatable in a population of ducks and, hence, which is common around Europe).
 This polysemy that is present in natural language, we conjecture, is also manifested in the construction of lightweight representation structures such as Wikidata.
 This is especially the case when such a structure is collectively constructed in an asynchronous manner by millions of users, many of which are not expert modelers.
 This is made worse when these naive modeling strategies (oblivious to these problems) are codified in computer programs (e.g., softbots) that automatically transfer knowledge snippets from other existing data sources.
-As we show here, by conducting an analysis of the logical and ontological reasons behind the phenomena causing these semantic confusions, we can proactive devise methodological (e.g., anti-patterns) and computational tools that can assist users in avoiding these mistakes.
+As we show here, by conducting an analysis of the logical and ontological reasons behind the phenomena causing these semantic confusions, we can proactive devise methodological (e.g., anti-patterns) and computational tools that can assist users in identifying these mistakes.
+The tool we have implemented does not yet offer suggestions for automated correction.
+We believe that quick fixes could easily be offered in the form or a choice for the user to remove subclass of statements or a seemingly contradictory instance of statement in an identified anti-pattern occurrence.
+But the ultimate correction (which 'quick fix' to apply) requires careful consideration of the semantics of the various items in tandem.
+Further automating this process is an interesting piece of future work.

 The analysis conducted in Section 4 was limited to a subset of the top-ranking notions appearing there.
-In partic-ular, we restricted ourselves to cases of AP2 (Table 2) that were also cases of AP1 (Table 1).
+In particular, we restricted ourselves to cases of AP2 (Table 2) that were also cases of AP1 (Table 1).
 In Table 2, however, there are a number of examples that hide subtle ontological and semantic aspects and, hence, that deserve further conceptual analysis.
 Examples include information, binary relation, and class.
 These will be addressed in our future work.
 Since the work discussed here is applicable to any taxonomic system that employs subclassing and instantiation, we intend to investigate the quality of other knowledge graph initiatives from the same perspective.
 Finally, this work is part of a long-term effort to monitor the quality and evolution of multi-level taxonomies in Wikidata.
 We have established a goal to re-assess the state of the platform in 4 year cycles.
 In the next update cycle, we should be able to observe also evolution trends tracing back to the first assessment in 2016.